SebastianBrockl/cpp-hello-docker/README.md

 docker buildx build --platform linux/arm/v7 -t registry.birdo.local/hello-cpp --push .
 ```

+# Conclusion
+With the help of chatGPT and copilot:
+- c++ cross-compilation
+- docker image cross-building
+- make nad cmake setup

+...turned out to not be too challenging, which might be expected for such an trivial project.
+My biggest issues were overwhelmingly the setup of my local network and the various support services and development enviornments required to get my infrastructure in order.

+For a small project like this, and my limited experience `make` feels like a much friendlier build tool.
+Allthough I can se the appeal of `cmake` in a vastly more extensive project, particularly if multiple build targets need to be supported.

 # future work
 - Investigate if current build dependencies can be removed almost entirely by using an docker image with the build toolchain preincluded.
+- investigate multi-stage docker image build processes